KylianSchmidt/aido/README.md

     - [x] Write to file the output of the reconstruction (same location as simulation)
     - [x] Merge the output of the simulation into pd.DataFrame
     - [x] API using pd.DataFrame (user has to provide individual keys)
+    - [ ] Normalize once at the first iteration and continue using those normalizations later (for better convergence of the Surrogate model)

  - Optimization
     - [-] Read the outputs of the reconstruction and build an array for the training